-The Board of Directors is currently unaware of any other matters to come before the 2008 Annual Meeting other than as set forth in the accompanying Notice of Annual General Meeting of Shareholders and as more specifically described in this Proxy Statement.
-Each Common Share represented by a properly executed proxy which is returned and not revoked will be voted in accordance with the proxyholder's best judgment as to any other business as may properly come before the 2008 Annual Meeting.
+Our board of directors is currently unaware of any other matters to come before the 2009 Annual Meeting other than as set forth in the accompanying Notice of 2009 Annual General Meeting of Shareholders and as more specifically described in this Proxy Statement.
+Each Common Share represented by a properly executed proxy which is returned and not revoked will be voted in accordance with the proxyholder's best judgment as to any other business as may properly come before the 2009 Annual Meeting.